Watch the trailer. Credit: Lisa Cazzato Vieyra

 The stark monochrome design, kaleidoscopic movement and exhilarating music conjures a feverish end of epoch atmosphere.
 At once dance, theatre and gig – On The High Road’s turbulent blend of movement and music defies categorisation.

-See what audiences are saying here.
+See what audiences said here.

 Read a review from British Theatre Guide here.